anshulmalviya1/DIP-Assignments/Assignment8/Readme.md

-Task--> Read a color image and perform Image Algorithm on it.
+Task--> Read a color image and perform Guassian filter on it.